Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 3.25.33

-Another example may be given: just as the pulp in a coconut may detach itself even while remaining inside it, similarly by the process of devotional service one’s subtle body is dissolved and thus one becomes jivan-mukta, liberated even in while living in the material body, and finally gets the real goal of bhakti:
+Another example may be given: just as the pulp within a coconut may detach itself even while remaining inside it, similarly by the process of devotional service, one’s subtle body is dissolved and thus one becomes jivan-mukta, liberated even while living in the material body, and finally one attains the real goal of bhakti:

 asevayayam prakrter gunanam